-- 7.3.
+- 7.1.
+Where internet banking arrangements are made with any bank, the RFO or other authorised Member of the Finance Team shall be appointed as the Service Administrator.
+The bank mandate agreed by the council shall identify those councillors and posts who will be authorised to approve transactions on those accounts and a minimum of two people will be involved in any online approval process.
+The Clerk may be an authorised signatory, but no signatory should be involved in approving any payment to themselves. - 7.2.
+All authorised signatories for electronic payments shall have access to view the council's bank accounts online. - 7.3.
 No employee or councillor shall disclose any PIN or password, relevant to the council or its banking, to anyone not authorised in writing by the council or a duly delegated committee. - 7.4.
 The Service Administrator shall set up all items due for payment online.
-Where on-line payments are made a A list of payments for approval, together with copies of the relevant invoices, shall be sent Iby email to [thewo] authorised signatoryies. - 7.5.
-In the prolonged absence of the Service Administrator [an authorised signatory] shall set up any payments due before the return of the Service Administrator. - 7.6.
-The wo [councillors who are] authorised signatoryies shall check the payment details against the invoices before approving each payment using the online banking system (see also para 6.2 ante). - 7.7.
-Evidence shall be retained showing which memberswho approved the payment online {and a printout of evidence of the transaction confirming that the payment has been made shall be appended to the invoice held within the finance system for audit purposes}. - 7.8.
-A full list of all payments made in a month shall be provided to the next {council.} meeting and listed on the website{and appended to the minutes}. - 7.9.
-With the approval of [the council]\in each case, regular payments (such as gas, electricity, telephone, broadband, water, National Non-Domestic Rates, refuse collection, pension contributions and HMRC payments) may be made by variable direct debit., provided that the instructions are [signed/approved online] by [two authorised members].
-The approval of the use of each variable direct debit shall be reviewed by [the council] at least every two years. - 7.10.
-Payment may be made by BACS or CHAPS by resolution of [the council or prior authorisation of applicable payment type] provided that each payment is approved online by [two authorised bank signatories], evidence is retained and any payments are reported to [the council] at the next meeting.
-The approval of the use of BACS or CHAPS shall be renewed by resolution of the council at least every two years. - 7.11.
-If thought appropriate by the council, regular payments of fixed sums may be made by banker's standing order, provided that the instructions are signed {or approved online} by [two members], evidence of this is retained and any payments are reported to council when made.
-The approval of the use of a banker's standing order shall be reviewed by [the council] at least every two years]. - 7.12.
-Account details for suppliers may only be changed upon written notification by the supplier verified by the Finance Team contacting the supplier by a different means to confirm veracity of the details. [two of] the Clerk and [the RFO] [a member].
+Where online payments are made a list of payments for approval, together with copies of the relevant invoices, shall be sent to the authorised signatory. - 7.5.
+In the prolonged absence of the Service Administrator an authorised signatory shall set up any payments due before the return of the Service Administrator. - 7.6.
+The authorised signatory shall check the payment details against the invoices before approving each payment using the online banking system (see also para 6.2 ante). - 7.7.
+Evidence shall be retained showing who approved the payment online and evidence of the transaction confirming that the payment has been made shall be held within the finance system for audit purposes. - 7.8.
+A full list of all payments made in a month shall be provided to the next council meeting and listed on the website. - 7.9.
+With the approval of the council in each case, regular payments (such as gas, electricity, telephone, broadband, water, National Non-Domestic Rates, refuse collection, pension contributions and HMRC payments) may be made by variable direct debit.
+The approval of the use of each variable direct debit shall be reviewed by the council at least every two years. - 7.10.
+Payment may be made by BACS or CHAPS by resolution of the council or prior authorisation of applicable payment type provided that each payment is approved online, evidence is retained and any payments are reported to the council at the next meeting.
+The approval of the use of BACS or CHAPS shall be renewed by resolution of the council at least every two years.

+- 7.11.
+If thought appropriate by the council, regular payments of fixed sums may be made by banker's standing order, provided that the instructions are signed or approved online, evidence of this is retained and any payments are reported to council when made.
+The approval of the use of a banker's standing order shall be reviewed by the council at least every two years. - 7.12.
+Account details for suppliers may only be changed upon written notification by the supplier verified by the Finance Team contacting the supplier by a different means to confirm veracity of the details.
 This is a potential area for fraud and the individuals involved should ensure that any change is genuine.
-Data held should be checked with suppliers whenever a change occursevery [two years]. - 7.13.
-Members and officers shall ensure that any computer used for the council's financial business has adequate security, with anti-virus, anti-spyware and firewall software installed and regularly updated.
+Data held should be checked with suppliers whenever a change occurs. - 7.13.
+Members and officers shall ensure that any computer used for the council's financial business has adequate security, with anti-virus, anti-spyware and firewall software installed and regularly updated. - 7.14.
+Remembered password facilities, other than secure password stores requiring separate identity verification, should not be used on any computer used for council banking.